 What does this person care most about?

 What do they get excited talking about?

 How do they spend their time?

 What talents/abilities does this person have?
 How and where are they using them?

 How is LGBTQIA+ inclusion part of their vocation/discipleship?

 What difference do they want to make given that vocation?

 How did their up-bringing form their life?

 What relationships does this person have?

 What specific wonderings or ideas do they have, and where do the wonderings originate?

 What is part of this person's story?

 How/why did they join this faith community?

 Is there a role in the community that would excite them?

-What I learned about this person: Talents, background, and/or gifts this person has to offer: What are this person's areas of passion and vocation?
-Self Evaluation: Questions for reflection: As a host what did I do well?
+What I learned about this person:

+Talents, background, and/or gifts this person has to offer:

+What are this person's areas of passion and vocation?

+Self Evaluation:

+Questions for reflection:

+As a host... what did I do well?

 What can I do differently next time?

 Did I establish a relationship?

 Did I listen for the stories behind people's facts and opinions?

-How courageous was I?
-What was the riskiest question I asked?
+Did I ask questions out of hospitable curiosity?

 Were there "leads" that they gave me that I didn't follow up?
 How come?

 Did I end with a commitment to find another time to continue the conversation?

-Adapted from Rev. Louise Green for specific use in the Welcoming Journey
+Adapted from Rev. Louise Green for specific use in the Welcoming Journey.